Renovations and Expansions

 Frankfurt Germany Temple

-When the Church renovated the Hong Kong China Temple they upgraded its mechanical, electrical, heating and plumbing systems, replaced all of its exterior stone, reworked some of the windows.
-They also reconfigured the interior including incorporating space that was used as a meetinghouse into the temple, which increased the temple's square footage from 21,744 sq. ft.
+When the Church renovated the Hong Kong China Temple they upgraded its mechanical, electrical, heating and plumbing systems, replaced all of its exterior stone and reworked some of the windows.
+They also reconfigured the interior by incorporating space that was used as a meetinghouse into the temple, which increased the temple's square footage from 21,744 sq. ft.
 (2,020 m2) (Hong Kong China Temple) to 51,921 sq. ft.
 (4,823 m2) (Hong Kong Temple Fact Sheet) (Church Releases Hong Kong China Temple Renovation Details)

 Montreal Quebec Temple

-Four of the 49 temples that follow the pattern of the Monticello Utah Temple have been renovated and expanded:
+Of the 49 temples that follow the pattern of the Monticello Utah Temple, 10 have been renovated and / or expanded:

 Houston Texas Temple